Ben Carson says HUD will give preference to developers who build affordable housing in Opportunity Zones

 Last month, Carson announced the Federal Housing Administration’s low-income housing tax credit financing pilot program was expanded to incorporate Opportunity Zones projects.

 Carson told TRD that his agency is also working with other federal agencies and programs to coordinate efforts, so that developers can combine the Opportunity Zone tax benefits with other tax credits, such as the New Market Tax Credit.

 “All of these things can really be utilized in conjunction with those” Opportunity Zones investments, Carson said.

 Carson also reaffirmed HUD’s controversial initiative, announced in September, to encourage cities to change their zoning regulations in order to build affordable housing.

 “We are making it known to people that we are going to look more favorably upon their applications if they are willing to work on removing the barriers.
 We are talking zoning restrictions,” Carson said.

-The former Republican presidential candidate, who last month was quoted saying he would likely return to the private sector after completing his four-year term as secretary, now said he is open to staying on for a second four-year term after the 2020 presidential election.
+The former Republican presidential candidate, who last month was quoted saying he would likely return to the private sector after completing his four-year term as secretary, now said he is open to staying on for a second term, should President Trump run and win in 2020.

 “My preference would be to go back to the private sector, that would be my preference now,” he said.
 But there are some very important things that need to be done.”